-But while I originally thought blackout dates might derail my vacation, a bit of research proved me wrong.
+But while you may think blackout dates might derail your vacation, a bit of research will prove you wrong.
 Here are two easy ways to get around blackout dates no matter where or when you travel.

 When it comes to airline and hotel loyalty programs, top tier members are often rewarded with the freedom to book vacations whenever they’d like, to wherever they’d like.
 For example, Hyatt Gold Passport members have the opportunity to redeem their points for a free hotel stay any day of the year.
 Working your way up the loyalty ladder enough to bypass blackout dates, however, can take some time.